-The 12-volt outlet on your 275 provides an easily accessible power supply for accessories such as cell phones and spotlights.
-This outlet is located at the helm station next to the stereo remote.
+Your boat is equipped with a 12-volt outlet located in the port deckwing insert.
+This outlet provides an easily accessible power supply for accessories such as cell phones and spotlights.

 These outlets cannot be used with a cigarette lighter.